 In the end, you’ll be left with some extra cranberry sauce which you can use for pancakes, waffles, and cereals.

-Serve the salad any time of year but it's more commonly enjoyed during the holiday season, at Christmas dinners.
+Serve the salad any time of year, especially popular for Potlucks, and during the holiday season, with roasted turkey and at Christmas dinners.

 It's the perfect dish from the traditional classics, with a twist.